 Objective 1: “AI for more accessible data”

 AI can quickly process and identify patterns from big datasets that would otherwise be too complex.
-Proposals should explore how AI can be further integrated, including via AI techniques such as deep learning, to make data more accessible and understandable, supporting decision-making and contributing to the objective of the Adaptation Mission.
-The goal is to facilitate informed regions and local authorities’ decision-making.
-Improvements should be tested with at least 3 regions and local authorities to ensure that they provide a concrete added value to end-users (i.e. decision-makers).
+Proposals should explore how AI can be further integrated, including via AI techniques such as deep learning, to make data more accessible and understandable, to facilitate informed decision-making by regions and local authorities.
+Improvements should be tested with at least 3 regional and local authorities to ensure that they provide a concrete added value to end-users (i.e. decision-makers).
 Moreover, proposals are expected to apply such analysis to concretely improve data integrity and accessibility.

 Objective 2: “AI for sectoral adaptation”

 Use and application of machine learning and AI tools to help regions and local authorities optimize their management of resources and improve adaptation technologies in key sector(s).
-Proposals should develop and test the tools in at least 5 regions or local authorities.
+Proposals should develop and test the tools in the territory of at least 5 regional or local authorities.
 The work should engage private sector actors with relevant expertise in the sector chosen (e.g. smart agriculture, construction and buildings sector, water management, waste management, transports, resilience of energy systems, etc.), to ensure that such AI-powered tools are designed for scalability and uptake.

-All proposals should provide training and dissemination material for different target groups, including regions and local authorities, on how to best take advantage of the AI-powered improvements.
+Regardless of the objective addressed, all proposals should provide training and dissemination material for different target groups, including regions and local authorities, on how to best take advantage of the AI-powered improvements.
+Attention should be given to avoiding biases and ensuring that the data is representative of diverse populations, as well as taking into account possible limitations and potential misinformation when using generative AI tools.

 To ensure a balanced portfolio covering both objectives, grants will be awarded to proposals not only in order of ranking but at least also to one proposal that is the highest ranked within each objective, provided that the applications attain all thresholds.
-To this purpose, the objective addressed by each proposal should also be specified in the free keywords section of the proposal.
+To this purpose, the objective addressed by each proposal should also be specified in the free keywords section of the proposal (e.g. ‘objective 1’ or ‘objective 2’).

 Links to the Mission and to other projects and initiatives